augi/gradle-docker-java/README.md

         registry = 'docker.company.com' // Docker registry used to login; default: tries to extract it from 'image' removeImage = false // indicates if the image should be removed after publishing, default is true
 	}

-The plugin can be also applied using [the new Gradle syntax](https://plugins.gradle.org/plugin/cz.augi.docker-java):

-    plugins {
-      id 'cz.augi.docker-java' version 'putCurrentVersionHere'
-    }

 The plugin provides following tasks:
  * `distDocker` - creates temporary Dockerfile and build it to a new Docker image